 A closer view from the top.
 Due to the angle of the photo, the stock bar (bottom) is more forward than it appears.
 In otherwords, the HeliBar is rotated rear-ward more than the stock bar.
 This brings your hands closer to your body, and helps make the ride a little more comfortable.

 This is the view Heli Modified should have on their web site.
 The end of the bar is an inch or so taller.
 That's where your hand rests.
 The inner third of the bar is covered up with the hand grip switches.
-Note that both bars are flat on the bench.
-There is an aligning tab on the stock bar (in front), so I drilled a hole in the bench so both bars sit flat.
-The Heli Bars do not have the aligning tab.

 A little closer.
 The finish on the Heli Bars is nice.
 They did a good job with things like the threaded fitting in the end of the bar where the bar end weight screws in.